jrjohnson1231/SpaceTeam/README.md

 -**3/30/16 John :** I overloaded some operators in the tensor class, making the operations in planet much, much simpler.

+-**4/11/16 John :**Overall simplification of code in planet and tensor class.
+Created friendship between planet and tensor, as well as a static vector of all the planet pointers so that we can easily loop over all the planets we have made.
+Force function is probably the most changed aspect, and it is much simpler and loops over the vector instead of taking a planet as a parameter.

 TODO
 ----
 - overall cleanup of code